-Western Undergraduate Exchange.Montana students have enrolled in undergraduate programs beyond Montana’s borders through the Western Undergraduate Exchange (WUE) since 1988, saving on 26,034 annual tuition bills.
-In 2011-12, 1,273 students from Montana are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving $5.6 million in tuition and fees – the average student savings amounted to $4,528.
-In the last dozen years, students have saved $66 million.
+Western Undergraduate Exchange.Montana students have enrolled in undergraduate programs beyond Montana’s borders through the Western Undergraduate Exchange (WUE) since 1988.
+In 2013-14, 1,211 students from Montana are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving $5.1 million in tuition and fees – the average student savings amounted to $4,228.
+In the last 10 years, students have saved $57 million.

 Professional Student Exchange Program.
-Montana has sent some 1,474 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, medicine, occupational therapy, optometry, osteopathic medicine, podiatry, and veterinary medicine.
-Historically, half of PSEP students return to Montana to pursue their professional careers.
+Montana has sent some 1,517 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields, including dentistry, medicine, occupational therapy, optometry, osteopathic medicine, podiatry, and veterinary medicine.
+Historically, 60 percent of PSEP students return to Montana to pursue their professional careers.

 Internet Course Exchange (ICE).
-Montana State University (MSU), Bozeman, Montana Tech of the University of Montana, and the Montana University System are members of WICHE’s newest exchange, ICE, an alliance of member institutions and systems with a set of policies, procedures, and support systems for sharing distance-delivered courses among two- and four-year institutions in the 15-state WICHE region.
+Montana State University (MSU), Bozeman and the Montana University System are members of WICHE ICE, an alliance of member institutions and systems with a set of policies, procedures, and support systems for sharing distance-delivered courses among two- and four-year institutions in the WICHE region.

 WICHE’s Added Value